 We offer several options for graduate degrees in education and counseling, including an Education Specialist degree (Ed.S) and a Master of Science in Education degree (MSE).
-With an MSE, you can choose from three concentration areas: counseling, curriculum and instruction - instructional leadership, or school administration.
+With an MSE, you can choose from several concentrations, including counseling, curriculum and instruction - instructional leadership, school administration, and special education.
 And no matter what you choose, with our Community Learning program, you get to surround yourself with a group that has the same goals and passions as you.

-K-12 students taught by Wayne State graduates score as high, if not higher, on their Nebraska State Accountability assessments than the state average in reading, mathematics, and science.
-In the 2015 Nebraska First Year Teacher Survey, all first-year teachers from Wayne State were scored as able to demonstrate consistently to frequently the knowledge skills, and dispositions for teaching evidenced in the Interstate Teacher Assessment and Support Consortium standards.
+K-12 students taught by Wayne State graduates score as high, if not higher, on their Nebraska State Accountability (NESA) assessments than the state average in reading, mathematics, and science.
 Check out every measure of our graduates' success on the Outcomes and Impact Measures of Completers of Education Programs page.

 “I chose Wayne State College because of the affordable price, the close proximity to home, and because I knew I wanted to pursue a degree in education.
 I am involved in the Professional Development School program, which allows Wayne State students to co-teach at schools in Norfolk and Wakefield.
 The program is tough but rewarding because I am able to learn in a hands-on environment.
 PDS has really helped boost my confidence in my major, and it has provided me with opportunities that I wouldn’t be able to get anywhere else, prior to student teaching.
 Programs such as PDS really help me get out in the field before I even go to student teaching – which is super beneficial to me.”